SerwisantOnline/serwisant-api-php-sdk/README.md

 Please create in your application's root directory, folder named `queries\SchemaPublic`

 Next please put a content of your query string in `queries\SchemaPublic\repairByToken.graphql` file.
 File name is important.
 It must be an exact query name as it's seen in schema.
-File exnension must be `.graphql`.
+File extension must be `.graphql`.

 This is exactly the same query you've assigned to variable in 1. example.